MateuszPestka/project-2/README.md

   - There are three buttons in total on my page: The Rock, Paper and Scissors buttons.
   - All buttons work as intended.

     - The hover transition increases the scale of the buttons without issue.
     - Each button runs the correct function and provides the correct feedback, an example of this is when the player chooses rock and the computer chooses paper, the computer will win.

+- **Results Text Testing**
+  - The result text works without any issues.
+  - The text starts of with prompting the player to chose on of the buttons.
+  - The text then changes to the win, lose or it's a draw texts.
+  - The text displays the computers choice without a problem on all three results.